ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 ### `tmux`

-`tmux` will allow you to use multiple terminal windows in one (aka terminla multiplexing).
+`tmux` will allow you to use multiple terminal windows in one (aka terminal multiplexing).
 Make sure you know the basics for `tmux` usage:

 > NOTE: `CTRL + b` is the prefix to anything in `tmux`